Ila-bura/mewmes/README.md

 #### Comments

-19. Create a comment: as a user I can leave a comment under a meme so that I can express my opinion and engage with the content and the community.
+19. Create a comment: as a logged in user I can leave a comment under a meme so that I can express my opinion and engage with the content and the community.

 20. View comment date: as a user I can see the comment date so that I know how long a go a comment was left.

 21. View comments: as a user I can view other comments so that I can see what others have said.

-22. Edit comments: as a user I can edit my own comments so that I can revise the content, if necessary.
+22. Edit comments: as a logged in user I can edit my own comments so that I can revise the content, if necessary.

-23. Delete comments: as a user I can delete my own comments so that I can remove them, if necessary.
+23. Delete comments: as a logged in user I can delete my own comments so that I can remove them, if necessary.

 #### Profiles